 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica D-LUX 6 and Panasonic Lumix DC-FZ80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D-LUX 6 does not offer wifi capability.
+In contrast, the D-LUX 6 does not provide wifi capability.

 The FZ80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D-LUX 6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D-LUX 6 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D-LUX 6 was succeeded by the Leica D-LUX Typ 109.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what conclusions can be drawn?
 Is the Leica D-LUX 6 better than the Panasonic FZ80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.